 - Payment of required fees.

-Spain Digital Nomad Visa minimum income requirements 2025
+Spain Digital Nomad Visa minimum income requirements 2026

 Applicants need to show sufficient financial means or a regular income.
-In 2025, you must earn at least €2,763 per month (200% of Spain’s minimum wage), which is about €33,156 per year.
-The income requirement rises by 75% for the first dependent and by 25% for each additional family member, so the dependent income requirements are:
+In 2026, you must earn at least €2,850 per month, which is 200% of Spain’s minimum wage, which is about €34,200 per year.
+The income requirement rises by 75% for the first dependent and by 25% for each additional family member.

-- Spouse or first adult relative: Add €1,035 per month
+- Spouse or first adult relative €1,070 per month (annually €12,840), and

-- Family of two: €3,797 per month for a family of two.
+- Family of two: €3,920 per month.

-To successfully apply for the Spain remote work visa, you must provide several documents proving your eligibility.
+To successfully apply for the Spain Remote Work Visa, you must provide several documents proving your eligibility.
 Below are the documents you’ll need to prepare for your Digital Nomad Visa application:

 - A valid passport (or ID/residence permit if you are a legal resident but not a citizen).